 How often do lots like this come available?
 Never because prime downtown lots are built out so grab one of the last available.

-The allowable lot coverage is 60% (4,800 square feet) and utilities are in the street with all hook up fees paid so now you just need to imagine what you want to create.
+The allowable lot coverage is 60% (4,800 square feet) and utilities are in the street.

 Flat, usable, beautiful canopy of trees, and just a couple blocks from the Plaza.

 Set back off the street, this is a quiet spot that nobody knows is there...a hidden gem in the middle of it all.

 Let your imagination run wild and create what you want in this rare find in a prime location.

 A small town with a rich history, the center of the locavore food movement, and situated in the heart of Wine Country, the city of Sonoma is content to play country mouse to its more citified cousin, Napa.
 You won't find enormous tour buses disgorging hundreds of passengers in downtown Sonoma; the city of 10,000 residents is mostly laid-back and quiet.

 Centered on what many call one of the most beautiful town plazas in the state, with its historic, preserved Mission that dates back to 1823, Sonoma has the feel of a small country town -- that is, if a small country town boasted more than a dozen tasting rooms of award-winning wineries.
 Surrounded by vineyards and more than 60 world-class wineries that mix the elegant with the down home, Sonoma is ground zero for great wine and the lifestyle that goes with it.